AquaticEcoDynamics/Peel_ARC/Data/BOM Met/README.md

 - LineEnd_QC
 ```

+## Example summary plot of weather data in 2009

 <img src="https://github.com/AquaticEcoDynamics/Peel_ARC/blob/master/Images/BOM.png">

+**Figure.** Example summary plot of weather data in 2009.
 Further data can be requested directly from the <a href="http://www.bom.gov.au/">Bureau of Meteorology</a>